ankurd1/flv_monitor/README.md

     chrome.
 But, I have tested this only on Ubuntu 10.10 using Firefox 4.

 ### TODO
-+   Add support for monitoring multiple videos
++   Add support for monitoring multiple videos 	<---- done
 +   Allow the user to specify a copy-dir at runtime
 +   Add a daemon mode
++   Add a curses interface